MyGet/MyGetDocs/site/Docs/Contribute/Contributing-to-MyGet-Documentation.markdown

 ## Adding a new document
 Adding a new document requires that you use Git to clone the repository and send a pull request.
-If you don't know what that means or how to use Git, feel free to propose that the NuGet team add a new page for you to edit.
+If you don't know what that means or how to use Git, feel free to propose that the MyGet team add a new page for you to edit.

 ## Documentation Conventions